How to Start Running If You’ve Never Exercised Before: A Beginner’s Guide

 Thinking about starting to run but have never exercised before?
-I get it, it feels overwhelming, but I promise, you’ve got this.
+I get it, it feels overwhelming, but I promise, you can do it.

 Forget the fancy gear.
 All you really need is a decent pair of shoes, some determination, and a little patience.
-We’ll take it step by step, and soon enough, running will become second nature.
+Take it step by step, and soon enough, running will become second nature.

-I’ll walk you through the steps, share tips for avoiding common beginner mistakes, and give you strategies to push through when things get tough.
-Let’s do this together, one step at a time!
+I’ll walk you through these steps, share tips for avoiding common beginner mistakes, and give you strategies to push through when things get tough.

 Set a Specific Goal